haagiboy88/GreedModeMod/README.md

 Items added: None.

-The items that was removed was decided to have too big of an impact on the race.
+The items that was removed was decided to potentially have too big of an impact on a race.

 -Haagiboy88-